booptroopeugene/booptroopeugene/posts/digital-direct-action-hold-violent-cops-unjust-courts-accountable.md

       - - -

       ***Future Boop Troop Eugene blog posts will include comparable lists of (a) bail funds; (b) groups accepting donations; (c) anti-racist self-education suggested steps.
 Remember: Anyone of any age, any health consideration, and any housing or socioeconomic status can and is welcome to participate and be a valid, honored member of activist communities.
 Yes we need and love those who can be there and live-stream, and those who can be there and march.
 And, there are meaningful roles for those who cannot.
 This blog will continue to highlight both.
-We love you all! –Ellen.***
+We love you all! –#5***

 <!--EndFragment-->